COGS108/Overview/COGS108-Syllabus.md

 Each project group will be graded by the same staff members throughout the quarter.
 You will know who your graders are, and they'll be very familiar with your project, so they'll be a great resource as you complete your project.
 It's best to think of them as a manager; you won't go to them first (that's what your group mates are for), but they're there for guidance.
 Given different groups will have different graders, grading will use a standardized rubric and adjustments will be made if one grader is harsher than another to ensure consistency across graders.

 Additionally, 50% of points lost on a previous submission can be recuperated on the next submission.
 For example, if you lose points on the Ethics section on the proposal but then improve that in your First Checkpoint, those points will be returned automatically.
 However, points can only be recuperated on the following submission.
-So, if an issue exists in the proposal and remains in the *second* checkpoint, no points will not be returned.
+So, if an issue exists in the proposal and remains in the *second* checkpoint, no lost points will not be returned.
+However, all sections are read and graded on the Final Project submission, so you will eventually want to improve all sections.

 In the vast majority of groups, all individuals will receive the same score for each project component; however, if there is evidence of a group member failing to participate fully, individuals can receive a lower grade relative to their group.
 The same is true in the other direction.
 If there is evidence of a group member going above and beyond, their individual score can be increased relative to the group.